-- 1. Assess the student's ability to execute all parts of the proposed dissertation and, if gaps are identified, advise the student on gaining the necessary skills for dissertation completion.
-This includes, but is not limited to, performing appropriate research and statistical techniques and demonstrating scholarly writing. - 2.
-Provide timely and thorough feedback on the timeline, planning, and execution of the dissertation; recommend appropriate members to serve on the committee; and approve the point at which a student is ready for the proposal hearing and defense. - 3.
+1. Assess the student's ability to execute all parts of the proposed dissertation and, if gaps are identified, advise the student on gaining the necessary skills for dissertation completion.
+This includes, but is not limited to, performing appropriate research and statistical techniques and demonstrating scholarly writing.

+- 2. Provide timely and thorough feedback on the timeline, planning, and execution of the dissertation; recommend appropriate members to serve on the committee; and approve the point at which a student is ready for the proposal hearing and defense. - 3.
 Maintain human subject research certification and submit student IRB applications (as needed). - 4.
-Guide the student on the required revisions for the proposal hearing, defense, and final product.

-- 5. Negotiate with committee members the extensiveness of their dissertation roles.
+Guide the student on the required revisions for the proposal hearing, defense, and final product. - 5.
+Negotiate with committee members the extensiveness of their dissertation roles.
 Mediate if conflict arises between the student and committee members and between committee members.
 The chair has the final decision on all dissertation matters. - 6.
 Notify the Graduate School of a scheduled dissertation defense at least two weeks prior to the defense. - 7.
+Collaborate with the student to ensure the final dissertation version does not exceed the 15% similarity score threshold as indicated through university-provided software (i.e. iThenticate).
+Chair will note any required modifications and notify the student about these required changes.
+The student is responsible for making all required changes. - 8.
 Respect the power differential that exists between the student and the dissertation chair (and other committee members) and not abuse the trust placed in them.